Release Notes for Peppermint Eight

-- The Peppermint Control Center and the newly rewritten Ice application do not yet support languages other than US English.
-This will be addressed with application updates in the near future.
-A section in the official Peppermint forum will be added soon for community sourced translations for the website and these applications.
+- The Peppermint Control Center and the Ice application do not yet support languages other than US English.
+This will hopefully be addressed in the near future.

 - Electing to go straight to the installer when booting into the ISO file will result in some visual anomalies during the install process.
 This will appear in the form of overlapping windows.
 This issue has no functional effect on the installed system but can be rather annoying.
 As such, we recommend booting to a live session and running the installer.

 - Certain peripherals manufactured by Logitech can cause an additional battery icon to appear on the panel when they're connected.
 This is due to the system reading their batteries.
 This has no negative affects on the function of the system.

 - Electing to encrypt your home folder during the installation process results in the system not presenting a mount key upon first boot.
 Running the command

 ecryptfs-unwrap-passphraseand entering your system password will result in the presentation of the key.
-If a fix for this surfaces, we'll issue a respin of the ISO with the fix as soon as we can.
+If a fix for this surfaces, we'll issue a respin of the ISO with the fix as soon as possible.